Yesterday was an important day for those of us working to enhance relations between China and foreign countries.

-Trade Agreement between Serbia and China
+On July 1, 2024, the Free Trade Agreement between Serbia and China came into effect.

 The agreement was signed a few days earlier, on October 17, 2023.

-Yesterday, a ceremony was held in Novi Sad to celebrate the entry into force of the Free Trade Agreement between Serbia and China.
+On the occasion of that event, a ceremony was held yesterday in Novi Sad for the entry into force of the Sino-Serbian Free Trade Agreement.

 Application of the agreement in practice

-• Customs duties on goods originating from category 'A5' in the List will be phased out over five years, with equal annual reductions commencing on the date of the Agreement's entry into force.
-These goods will be completely duty-free as of January 1 of the fifth year;
+• customs duties on goods originating from category "A5" in the List will be abolished in five equal annual installments from the entry into force of the Agreement and such goods will be exempt from customs duties on January 1 of the fifth year;

-• For goods originating from category 'A15' in the List, customs duties will be eliminated gradually over a fifteen-year period, with equal annual reductions starting from the Agreement's effective date.
-These goods will be fully exempt from customs duties on January 1 of the fifteenth year;
+• customs duties on goods originating from category "A15" in the List will be abolished in fifteen equal annual installments from the entry into force of the Agreement and such goods will be exempted from paying customs duties on January 1 of the fifteenth year;

 Category Import to RS Import to PRC